 - Reproduction of a failure

-- Diagnosis (finding the root cause)
+- Diagnosis (finding the defect)

-- Fixing the cause
+- Fixing the defect

 Subsequent confirmation testing checks whether the fixes resolved the problem.
 Preferably, confirmation testing is done by the same person who performed the initial test.
 Subsequent regression testing can also be performed, to check whether the fixes are causing failures in other parts of the test object (see section 2.2.3 for more information on confirmation testing and regression testing).